retrodeluxe/sdcc/README.md

    to use one type of page (either CODE or DATA) per 0x10000 address range, even if they are not overlapping.

-   * __sdcc_banked_call must be implemented in an non-banked area (HOME or CODE) and is up to the user
+   * __sdcc_banked_call must be implemented in an non-banked area (HOME or CODE) and is up to the user An example for ASCII8 ROMs can be found here: https://github.com/retrodeluxe/rlengine-msx1/blob/linker_exp/boot/bootASCII8.s

 ## Known issues

 * Generated function preambles may be incorrect when using __nonbanked, this results in faulty parameter handling.
 * Banked function pointers are (obviously) not supported, but they can be handled manually.

 ## Todo

 * Add an msx specific sub port instead of using mz80
 * Add support for R800 MUL* instructions

+## Conversion from Intel Hex Format to MSX ROM

+* The Linker produces an IHX file with 24bit address space that needs to be split into pages of the appropiate size and assembled as a ROM file.
+This can be done by modifying the hex2bin tool accordingly.
+* An example for ASCII8 ROMs can be found here:  https://github.com/retrodeluxe/rlengine-msx1/blob/linker_exp/tools/hex2rom.c